viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 2. Then, connect the output pins on your motor speed controller to the pump.
 3. Connect the GND pin on the pump to the breadboard and terminal.
 4. Connect the PWM pin on the pump to [Pin 12](https://pinout.xyz/pinout/pin12_gpio18) of the Pi.
+5. Connect the plastic tubing to the pump.
+Put the suction end inside of your water box, and the output end inside of your plant box.

 ### Wiring Diagram